 Empire Biscuits are a sweet tea popular in the United Kingdom, particularly Scotland.
 With the foundation of a traditional Scottish shortbread recipe, these delicate cookies are sandwiched together with raspberry jam, topped with icing and a cherry.
 Perfect match for afternoon tea!
 We share a family recipe for Empire Biscuits and our picks for the best bakeries in Scotland to eat Empire Biscuits!

-Edinburgh is an amazing city to visit.
-With world-class museums, unique shops and cozy pubs, this vibrant city offers endless opportunities for culture, food and fun.
-So many choices can prove challenging, but for a unique experience that seamlessly blends adventure with nature and history, look no further than the Firth of Forth.
+For a unique day trip that seamlessly blends adventure with nature and history, look no further than the Firth of Forth.
 This picturesque estuary serves as the entrance to Edinburgh’s port and is inextricably linked to the region’s fascinating history.
-The waterway is dotted with a number of small islands that played an important role in the defense of the region, protecting the coast from Vikings, pirates and invading armies.
+The waterway is dotted with a number of small islands that played an important role in the defence of the region.
 The small islands are also home to various birds, small animals and sea life.